 Educational compliance requires extensive documentation that must be organized, accessible, and regularly updated.
 Poor documentation management can turn routine compliance activities into time-consuming manual searches.

 Maintain centralized documentation that addresses common educational compliance questions.
-Include privacy policies, data processing agreements, consent records, and security assessments in easily accessible formats.
+Include privacy policies, data processing agreements, consent records, and security assessments in easily accessible formats, informed by a structured GDPR compliance checklist for B2B SaaS so nothing critical is overlooked.

 Training and Awareness Programs: